martinohanlon/SpaceCRAFT/README.rst

 Todo.

-Conceived by Hannah Belshaw, from Cumnor House Girl’s School, created by Martin O'Hanlon, `Stuff about="code"`_.
+Conceived by Hannah Belshaw, from Cumnor House Girlâ€™s School, created by Martin O'Hanlon, `Stuff about="code"`_.

 Installation
 ============